2018 - 2021

 Did you consider applying anywhere else?
 What made you choose Warwick?

-I also considered studying at Sussex university as they had a really good international development course, along with Durham and Exeter.
+I also considered studying at Sussex as they had a really good international development course, along with Durham and Exeter.
 Coming from an international school system meant that my friends ended up studying all over the place, ranging from Caltech in California, to Brown university in Rhode Island, to even Monash in Melbourne along with a few in the UK.

 How was your arrival?
 What were your first impressions of campus?